 Methods of wine production were already well-structured, but, as a rule, seawater was added to the young wine during alcoholic fermentation to make the wine softer.
-Greek settlers spread vines over Syria, Egypt, Marseille (600 years BC), Sicily (500 years BC).
-Ancient Greek civilization also developed a wine culture, and in it was played by the god of wine, Dionysos, an important role.
+Greek settlers spread vines over Syria, Egypt, Marseille (600 years BC), and Sicily (500 years BC).
+Ancient Greek civilization also developed a wine culture, and it was played by the god of wine, Dionysos, an important role.

 After fading the glorious ancient Greek period, the vineyard culture spread further along with the Roman Empire.
-Wine became a social status, a commodity for exchange, medicine, a divine drink.
+Wine became a social status, a commodity for exchange, medicine, and a divine drink.
 They enjoyed it, especially at parties.
 The vine’s white wine was best known, which was planted along the walls north of Naples.
 Pliny wrote that wine was dry or sweet but always alcoholic.

 They also experimented with various forms of the vine and separated the varieties.
 According to Virgil, there were already as many varieties as pebbles on the shore.
 The Romans spread the vine from the south of France to the German Rhine.
 On the territory of today’s France and Spain, some tribes have been planting vines already before the Romans’ arrival.

 In the first centuries of our era, grapevines spread widely across Europe.
 In the Middle Ages, monks were most responsible for the development.
-But Cistercians were most active in the vines and wines development after the Benedictines.
+But Cistercians were most active in the vines and wine development after the Benedictines.

 Periods of Accidents

 The fact that our civilization defeated such a terrible Apocalypse as the phylloxera and preserved vines confirms its versatile meaning for people’s lives on earth.
 In any case, the vine’s primary mission for humanity’s existence is its economic significance because, in addition to the olive tree, it is the only agricultural crop that produces high value on modest, poorly fertile soil.
 The social aspect also has a lot of weight.
 The wine mission complements the food, like spices, but wine is food for the soul.
-We can not feel any other food or drinks with our senses like we can sense the wine.
+We can not feel any other food or drinks with our senses like we can sense wine.
 All civilizations tried to immortalize the vine’s role in art in their way.
-Even today, with the spread of wine culture, healthy and moderate consumption of wine consolidates its importance for people’s everyday lives.
+Even today, with the spread of wine culture, healthy and moderate consumption of wine consolidates its importance in people’s everyday lives.

 Summary of History of Wine Grapes

 According to the rich history of the vine and wine, the question is whether any other agricultural culture is more important to the human race.
-In addition to its economic role, it also contributed to vast civilizations’ identity.
-Even today, the wine is the family’s pride, the country pride, the state, and the people.
+In addition to its economic role, it also contributed to vast civilizations’ identities.
+Even today, the wine is the family’s pride, the country’s pride, the state, and the people.
 In the Slovenian anthem, which is a world unicum, we prove as our people our respect and love for this sacred plant and noble drink.